opentok/OpenTok-Ruby-SDK/README.md

 The `connection_id` and `opts` parameter are jointly optional by default.
 Hence you can also use `opentok.signal.send(session_id)`

-For more information on signalling, see the
+For more information on signaling, see the
 [OpenTok Signaling](https://tokbox.com/developer/guides/signaling/js/) programming guide.